avalus/rulebase/README.md

 4. Follow the setup instructions in each rule's README
 5. 👍 Provide feedback using GitHub reactions!

-### Contributing Your Rules
-Have an amazing AI agent rule?
-Share it with the community!
-1. Fork this repository
-2. Add your rule following our [Contribution Guidelines](./CONTRIBUTING.md)
-3. Submit a pull request
-4. Get feedback and see your rule help thousands of developers!

-## 👍 Reaction System

-We use GitHub reactions to gather community feedback on rules:
-- 👍 **Thumbs Up** - Works great, recommended!
-- ❤️ **Heart** - Love this rule, essential for my workflow
-- 🚀 **Rocket** - Game-changer, significantly improved productivity
-- 👀 **Eyes** - Interesting, want to try this
-- 😕 **Confused** - Needs improvement or clarification

 **Popular rules** with positive community feedback are featured in our [Hall of Fame](./HALL_OF_FAME.md).

 ## 📚 Available Rules